What are poker leaks?

 - Never playing your A-game

-- Catalog your tilt in a poker journal.
+- Catalog your tilt in a poker journal (click here for my free 21-page Poker Journal).
 Write down what sets you off and how your anger/tilt manifest themselves.

 - Read ‘The Mental Game of Poker' and put what you learn into action ASAP.
 I can't recommend a better book on handling poker leaks like tilt, anger, distraction, fear, confidence, etc.